 What the Michigan Appeals Court is saying, referring to Edwards’s stated opinions—his retrospective support for the late Confederacy, and his admiration for Confederate General Nathan Bedford Forrest—is what I said earlier: a white man, speaking as a white man, in favor of other white men, has “no rights” which black journalists or courts are “bound to respect.”

-is touting this as a free speech decision: Detroit News, columnist Thompson win free-speech ruling,
+The News is touting this as a free speech decision: Detroit News, columnist Thompson win free-speech ruling, November 3, 2017.

 Many of the statements in this ad were factually incorrect.
 Furthermore, many of the black icons alleged to have signed it, hadn’t.

 Nevertheless, the U.S. Supreme Court found, in the landmark decision New York Times Co. v.
 Sullivan that the press had, in effect, the right to publish untruths about things like this, as affecting government officials, since otherwise, citizens couldn’t protest an unjust government.

 Two quotes about the right to lie, from Justice Brennan, writing for a unanimous court: